Can Someone Steal Your House Without You Knowing?

 Try to check your deed's status on a regular basis to make sure no one is trying to take over your ownership rights.
 Or better yet, set up notifications at the registry to alert you to any changes.

-📚 Related: The 5 Best Identity Theft Protection Services For Seniors →
+📚 Related: The 5 Best Home Title Protection Services in 2023 →

 Monitor your credit reports for signs of identity theft